top of page

 • Is there pericardial effusion?
 Is there an enlarged LA:Ao?

 Clinically driven questions like these cut through doubt and restore a sense of control in chaotic situations.
-Diagnostic confidence increases by 89.2% when GP's add POCUS to their evaluation.
-Seeing inside the patient in real time doesn’t just improve care — it calms the clinician.
+Seeing inside the patient in real time doesn't just improve care — it calms the clinician.

 Certainty Reduces Anxiety